nsane9129/AttentionKGDDI/README.md

 First, we need to  extract feature vector representation of drugs from the KGs, using RDF2Vec.
 Then the embedded vectors are used to train the proposed attention DNN model.

+You can find my master thesis report in rapport.pdf